dhruvsahgal2003/Call-Centre-Quality-Assessment/README.md

    npm run dev

-Voila!
-The project is hosted on your local server, view it on (http://localhost:3000) on your google chrome browser, to view the results.
+Voila🎉 The project is hosted on your local server, view it on (http://localhost:3000) on your google chrome browser, to view the results.
-Select a sample .mp3 file of a call recording (Or use the one that I have provided in this repository) and click on Analyze
+Select a sample .mp3 file of a call recording (Or use the one that I have provided in this repository) and click on Analyze and tadaaaa.